btmartin721/SNPio/snpio/docs/source/getting_started.rst

 .. note::

-  The ``StructureReader`` class will automatically detect whether the STRUCTURE file is in one-line or two-line format (see STRUCTURE documentation).
+  The ``StructureReader`` class will automatically detect whether the STRUCTURE file is in one-line or two-line format (see STRUCTURE documentation for descriptions of the one-line and two-line formats).

 GenePopReader
 ^^^^^^^^^^^^^